 As a debut solo release, Suburban Speakeasy is a commanding example of the art of song writing and how depth and lyrical poetry can be found in music that deals primarily with affairs of the heart.
 Modern country music demands authenticity and Mitch Dean, as a solo artist, is undoubtedly an auteur in that regard.

-EP will be released February 3rd, 2017 via iTunes, Bandcamp, Google play, Spotify and Mitch’s webstore: go here to buy it!
+EP was released February 3rd, 2017 via iTunes, Bandcamp, Google play, Spotify and Mitch’s webstore: go here to buy it!